 The Fauvism trail

-Matisse and Derain gave the birth to the artistic movement of Fauvism in 1905, during their stay in Collioure.
+Matisse and Derain gave birth to the artistic movement of Fauvism in 1905, during their stay in Collioure.
 Fauvism is a style based on strong emotions and intense colours, emphasizing freedom and creativity.
 The Fauvism trail is completely free to access.
 You can take a guided tour organized by the tourism office to discover the reproductions of their works displayed in the streets.
 For more information, please visit here.

 Patrick O’Brian and his novel “The Catalans”

 The historical novelist O’Brien lived in the town from 1949 until his death in 2000.
 His novel “The Catalans” set in this corner of France which became O’Brian’s adopted home.
 The main character Alain Roig returns to Saint-Féliu after years in the East and finds his family in crisis.
-His dour, middle-aged cousin Xavier, the mayor and most powerful citizen of the town, has fallen in love and plans to marry Madeleine, the young daughter of the local grocer.
+His middle-aged cousin Xavier, the mayor and most powerful citizen of the town, has fallen in love and plans to marry Madeleine, the young daughter of the local grocer.
 The Roig family property is threatened by this union, and Madeleine’s relatives object on different grounds.
 The novel graphically describes Collioure life before it became a tourist hot-spot.

-The historical novelist Patrick O’Brian and his wife Mary are now buried in Collioure’s cemetery.
+Patrick O’Brian and his wife Mary are now buried in Collioure’s cemetery.
 If you like his book, please click here to buy.

 The wine appellation